aleLovadina/GuessTheNumber/README.md

+This is a client/server machine where many clients can connect to a server and guess a number.
+Once the number is guessed by someone, the game interrupts for everyone.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.